Back to Stories & News

 What is Histiocytic Sarcoma?

 Histiocytic sarcoma is an aggressive cancer in dogs.
-Histiocytes are a type of white blood cell that reside within the tissues of almost every organ in the body and are an essential part of the immune system.
+Histiocytes are a type of white blood cell that are found in the tissues of almost every organ in the body and are an essential part of the immune system.
 They help get rid of invading pathogens and stimulate other cells of the immune system.

 Histiocytic sarcomas develop when these specialized white blood cells begin dividing uncontrollably.
-White blood cells in many tissues allow HS to arise almost anywhere and spread quickly.
+Because histiocytes are located all over the body, histiocytic sarcoma can arise almost anywhere in the body and spread quickly.

 In the late 1970s, researchers first described histiocytic sarcoma in Bernese mountain dogs, but it has now appeared in many other breeds, including: